patrickrall/Qumquat/README.md

 #### Clear

-If your are done with all of the registers and don't want to go through the trouble of cleaning them up, you can clear the state of Qumquat with `qq.clear()`.
+If you are done with all of the registers and don't want to go through the trouble of cleaning them up, you can clear the state of Qumquat with `qq.clear()`.
 This strongly improves performance.

 ```python
 # this gets super slow for later operations